Curtis Creek Trout Rearing Station

 Howe, IN 46746

-Fish roe (eggs) are removed from adult trout and salmon when the eggs are fully developed.
+Fish roe (eggs) are removed from adult trout when the eggs are fully developed.
 The eggs are fertilized using sperm from male fish of the same species.
-The eggs are placed in incubating trays at the coldwater fish hatchery.
-Hatching takes place within 35 to 40 days.
+The eggs are placed in incubating trays for hatching, which takes approximately 35 to 40 days.
 After hatching, the fry (newly hatched fish) grow by absorbing the yolk sac.
 After about 16 days, many of the fry are free-swimming and able to feed on a prepared diet.
-The fry are moved to small inside raceways.